Short-Term Rentals - When Enough is Enough

 In Tarr v.
 Timberwood Park Owners Association, the Texas Supreme Court held that restrictive covenants limiting property use to "residential purposes" did not prohibit short-term rentals, provided the renters used the property for a residential purpose and not for a business.
 This means that if the owner is also living on the property, they could rent out a portion of their home.
 However, if the whole thing is being used as an AirBnB, then there might be a way to sue them and say they are a business.

-Recently, the State Representative from the Prescott and Sedona area, Republican Selena Bliss has authored HB 2308 amending the existing code to limit the number of rentals in a city and where they can be located in relation to each other.
-There were 16 bills in the 2025 sessions related to giving cities control again over short-term rentals and none of them made it out of committee.
+Recently, the State Representative from the Prescott and Sedona area, Republican Selena Bliss authored HB 2308 amending the existing code to limit the number of rentals in a city and where they can be located in relation to each other.
+This bill and many others in the 2025 sessions, related to giving cities control again over short-term rentals, never made it out of committee.

 So what can we do about this problem right now?